Harris turns focus to Mexico on trip to address migration - WTMJ

 Early last month, he also accused the U.S. of violating Mexico’s sovereignty for giving money to non-governmental organizations that were critical of his government.

-“We have a partnership, a longstanding partnership.
-Other than Canada, we are the closest neighbors to each other,” Harris told reporters Monday night.
-“That is the basis of the conversation I will have with him — is with that spirit, that we have to be partners.”

-The meeting follows Harris’ Monday visit to Guatemala, where she met with President Alejandro Giammattei.
-To coincide with their meeting the Biden administration announced a number of new commitments to combat trafficking, smuggling, and corruption, as well as investments in economic development in the country.
-But on Tuesday, her meeting with López Obrador isn’t expected to deliver as many concrete commitments.

-The two witnessed the signing of a memorandum of understanding that will establish greater cooperation between the two nations on development programs in Guatemala, El Salvador and Honduras.
-Harris aides say the two leaders are discussing vaccine sharing, the economic and security relationship between the two nations, and dealing with the root causes of migration from other countries in the region.
+Harris aides have said during her meeting with López Obrador, the two planned to discuss vaccine sharing, the economic and security relationship between the two nations, and dealing with the root causes of migration from other countries in the region.
 Harris speaks frequently of the need to improve economic conditions for residents of the region, so they don’t feel compelled to make the trek to the U.S. border.

 The memorandum of understanding, according to special envoy Ricardo Zúñiga, who traveled with Harris on the trip, marks a new level of cooperation, and is important because the two nations have “some of the same issues” when it comes to irregular migration.